 Cassio held up a hand.
 “First,” he said, “there’s a few things we should probably discuss.”

 On cue, a sourceless bang shook the room.
-A brass candlestick in the shape of a woman hurled itself off the desk, the temperature plummeted so fast their breath showed.
+A brass candlestick in the shape of a woman hurled itself off the desk, the temperature plummeting so fast their breath showed.
 Cassio dove after the candlestick.
-James and the Witches followed a second behind.

 James scanned the room furiously for gunfire, adrenaline blazing, but Cassio was on his feet again in a moment.